If Plymouth Rock could talk, what would it say?

 In the children’s storybook “The Secrets of Plymouth Rock” the rock indeed talks.
 It tells the story of the Landing of the Pilgrims and the Mayflower on December 21, 1620 at Plymouth, Massachusetts.
 Most importantly young audiences in Plymouth Massachusetts are learning not only does Plymouth Rock talk, it sings!
-Songwriter and composer Candido Bretto takes 28 Plymouth elementary school students and their music teachers on a rockin’ Plymouth musical journey from cover-to-cover of the book with 12 original songs.
+Songwriter and composer Candido Bretto takes 28 Plymouth MA elementary school students and their music teachers on a rockin’ Plymouth musical journey from cover-to-cover of the book with 12 original songs.
 Candido and the students sing about hope, optimism, survival and self awareness in a wonderful new CD coming out in October.
 The CD will be available here as well as Plimoth Plantation and the Mayflower Society House.

 “The songs are adorable.
 I think you’re onto something.”

 A delightful story written by a Teacher for her Students

 Author Diane L. Finn a Plymouth elementary school teacher of 30+ years wrote a curriculum with the Plimoth Plantation to teach about the Pilgrims.
 “I wrote the book as a way to teach young children on our tours when they visited Plymouth Rock.”
 Diane was referring to “Colonial Lantern Tours” which she owned and operated along with her husband Dan for many years along with the Plymouth Rock Trolley Company in Plymouth.
 The fastest way to get your hands on a copy of the book is to visit Diane’s website at TheSecretsOfPlymouthRock.com.